Table of Contents

 Spoilers?
-Mild spoilers, but like God’s Own Country, which I reviewed on Day 12, there is not much to spoil about the actual plot of In Fabric: it’s all there in the IMDB description.
+Mild spoilers, but like God’s Own Country, there is not much to spoil about the actual plot of In Fabric: it’s all there in the IMDB description.
 What matters is how it goes down, and the mood it conjures up.

 Review of In Fabric

 I’m not sure I would entirely agree with the IMDB description’s label for In Fabric as a haunting ghost story: it is partly that, but it’s equally as much a psychedelic horror, (hyper-stylized) kitchen-sink drama, and, most surprisingly, witty comedy.

 Expanding on the absurdist misunderstandings of diametrically opposed characters he showcased between a buttoned-up Brit and laid-back Italians in Barberian Sound Studio, Strickland infuses In Fabric with dry humor.